leeroywking/movie_degrees/readme.md

 ## Run the application
 this was written using the standard libraries for Python3 so you should be able to run the program from your terminal by typing
 `python3 degree_finder.py`

+## Alternate application
+If you don't want to store 300mb in a file or you have a slow hard disk this may be a better solution for you but startup time for the program can be slow.
+`python3 in_mem_degree_finder.py`

+(Actually it seems pretty good it might just be better overall)